 Identification and Disease Traceability:

 All sexually intact cattle and domestic bison (regardless of age) leaving the DSA must be officially identified.

 - Electronic Identification Device (EID) tags (also known as RFID tags);

 - Orange brucellosis (metal or RFID) vaccination tags on officially brucellosis vaccinated females;

 - Silver metal "Brite" tags (available to producers at no charge from the MDOL or USDA-APHIS office);

-DSA Testing Compensation Requests
+DSA Testing Reimbursement Requests

 Costs of DSA testing and adult vaccination are compensated for veterinarians and producers on a state fiscal year schedule (July 1 through June 30) according to availability of funds and at rates specified by MDOL.
 Requests for compensation must be received within 60 days of sample collection.
 Policies and compensation rates may vary from year to year; see below for current request forms.